justexo-hash/PulseMarket/replit.md

 ## Overview

-PulseMarket is a fully functional prediction market application inspired by platforms like Polymarket, Kalshi, and Robinhood.
+PulseMarket is a fully functional prediction market application with Solana wallet-based authentication, inspired by platforms like Polymarket, Kalshi, and Robinhood.
 The application allows users to:
+- Generate Solana wallets on-site and register accounts using wallet address + password
+- Authenticate with wallet-based login and secure session management
 - Browse prediction markets across categories (Crypto, Entertainment, Technology, etc.)
 - View probability forecasts and market details
 - Create new markets with custom questions and categories